BrianSemiglia/DeclarativeCocoa/README.md

 - Reduce mutability.
 - Reduce procedural orientation.
 - Reduce reaching too deeply into objects (object.property.property.property etc).
+-
 Unsolved problems:
 - One to many relationships.
-- Callbacks must be replaced with properties representing state (-viewDidAppear vs. self.view.isVisible).
+- Replacing callbacks with properties representing state (-viewDidAppear vs. self.view.isVisible) without the need to subclass native Cocoa classes.
-- Implementing delegate responsibilities.

 There are more details documented in the sample project.
 Any feedback is welcome.